 It was early Christmas morning, I was walking on my beat

-When I stopped this man and woman who will loitering in the street.
+When I stopped this man and woman who were loitering in the street.

 They had a little baby boy wrapped up in swathing bands